anhelus/alp/docs/material/12_prog_lang/03_assembly_ml.md

 PROGRAMMAZIONE

-Interpreters can be considered executors or processors carrying out the instructions of the source code.
-They generally consist of directly applicable machine code generated from higher-level language source code.

 Assembly language is the preferred language for programming on systems with older processors featuring limited high-level language options, such as the Commodore 64 and Atari 2600.